-Using the data just presented, the cost of the ending inventory under FIFO is $2,785, and the cost of goods sold is $7,655.
+Using the data for Cerf Company shown above, the cost of the ending inventory under FIFO is $2,785 and the cost of goods sold is $7,655.
 These figures are determined as follows:

-This approach is rarely used because firms sell many more goods than they have on hand at thé end of the year, and so it is easier to count the smallest number, what is left.
+This approach is rarely used because firms sell many more goods than they have on hand at the end of the year, and so it is easier to count the smallest number (i.e., what is left).

 Under the LIFO method of pricing inventories, the cost attached to the last goods purchased is assumed to be the cost of the first goods sold.
 Therefore, the cost of the ending inventory consists of the cost of the items of the earliest purchases.

-Using the previous data, the cost of the ending inventory under LIFO is $2,410, and the cost of goods sold is $8,030.
+Using the previous data from Cerf Company, the cost of the ending inventory under LIFO is $2,410 and the cost of goods sold is $8,030.
 These figures are determined as follows:

 When the LIFO method is used, it is important to maintain separate layers of costs of ending inventory.
-Therefore, in our illustration, the beginning inventory for the following period is carried forward in two layers comprising 500 units at $4.00 and 100 units at $4.10.
-If next year’s ending inventory falls below 600 units, the 100 units represented by the January 24 purchase would be included in the cost of goods sold before the 500 units represented by the beginning inventory.
-That is, inventory is decreased in the order that it was originally added, and because the January 24 layer was added last, under the LIFO method it is considered to be sold first.
+Therefore, in our illustration, the beginning inventory for the next period is carried forward in two layers of 500 units at $4.00 and 100 units at $4.10.

 This $4.35 cost per unit is applied to both the ending inventory and the goods available for sale and is as follows:

-In 2020 the beginning inventory, consisting of 600 units at a total cost of $2,610, is included in the computation of the weighted average unit cost of goods available for sale.
+In 2020, the beginning inventory—consisting of 600 units at a total cost of $2,610—is included in the calculation of the weighted average unit cost of goods available for sale.

-To illustrate this method, assume that the Cerf’ Company is able to determine that the 600 items in the ending inventory are from the specific purchases listed below and thus computed the cost of the ending inventory to be $2,640 and the cost of goods sold to be $7,800.
+To illustrate this method, assume that the Cerf Company is able to determine that the 600 items in the ending inventory are from the specific purchases listed below.